IjeomaBenny/Alx_DjangoLearnLab/LibraryProject/README.md

-# LibraryProject
-Initial Django setup for ALX task.
+"This is my Django Library Project for ALX tasks."